.

 discord.noun,.plural.discords

-discord is a result of incompatibiliy, that is, one is out of sync with the love way the universe has been set up; lack of agreement among persons, groups or things; tension or strife.resulting from a lack of agreement; dissension; brawling; a confused or harsh sound or mingling of sounds; inharmonious.combination of simultaneously sounded tones in music; dissonance
+discord is a result of incompatibiliy, that is, one is out of sync with the love way the multiverse has been set up; lack of agreement among individuals, groups or things; tension or strife.resulting from a lack of agreement; dissension; brawling; a confused or harsh sound or mingling of sounds; inharmonious.combination of simultaneously sounded tones in music; dissonance

 discord, discorded, discording, discords.intransitive verbs